Konstantin-exe/Konstantin-exe/README.md

 <h1 align="center">Hi, I'm Konstantin</h1>

 Focus: Enjoying the variety of Full Stack Development.
-Experienced with Vue.js, React, Next.js, Node.js, PostgreSQL and Wordpress.
+Experienced with Vue.js, React, Next.js, Node.js and Elixir.
 Also worked with libraries and toolkits like Bootstrap, Emotion and a tiny bit of jQuery.

 Background: Founder of a Booking- and Artist Management Agency and self-employed for over seven years.
 Profound know-how in Public Relation and Marketing.
 BA in Audio Production.